A big question for fly fishermen and women is how do I choose the right fly fishing vest?

 What should I be looking for when choosing a fly fishing vest?

 The easy route is to start talking about features.
-How many pockets there are, how easy they pockets open, backpack space, the durability, and so on.
+How many pockets there are, how easy these pockets open, backpack space, the durability, technology (pole strap, retractors) and so on.

 However, we’d be out of line to assume budget doesn’t matter.. when it clearly means everything.
 The first, and most important thing to consider when you’re evaluating a vest is budget.

-Can you afford a $200 Fishpond Vest?
+Can you afford a $150 Simms Headwaters Vest?
 Then buy it (because it’s good).
 If you can’t afford it, find something that’s offers the best quality, not features, at a price you can afford.
 A fly vest should stand the test of time, not offer every feature under the sun for a $40 price tag.

-And yes, those $40 fly vests with every option do exist, but we don’t recommend buying one.
+And yes, those $40 fly vests with every feature and shiny objects do exist, but we don’t highly recommend buying one.
 Why?
 When we make a recommendation, we want it to be the right recommendation.
-If it’s too good to be true, it probably is.
+If it’s too good to be true, then it just might be.

 Evaluating durability in a vest